 When it comes to the relevant skill level, a transferring senior manager or specialist employee must be coming to the UK to work in a job role that falls within an occupation code listed as being eligible for one of the GBM routes in either Table 1 or Table 2 of Appendix Skilled Occupations of the Immigration Rules.
 All job roles sponsored on the Senior or Specialist Worker route must also must meet or exceed both of the following:

-Non-EEA, EU and Swiss nationals, with the exception of Irish citizens, coming to the UK are now subject to UK immigration control, and must apply for permission to work in the UK.
+Non-UK nationals, with the exception of Irish citizens, coming to the UK are now subject to immigration control, and must apply for permission to work in the UK.

 EEA nationals and their family members who are already living in the UK by the end of EU free movement on 31 December 2020 should apply for settled status (or pre-settled status if they do not yet meet the five-year residence requirement) under the EU Settlement Scheme by 30 June 2021.
 This will allow them to continue to live and work in the UK lawfully and without restriction.

 In contrast, all new arrivals looking to live and work in the UK following the end of the Brexit transition period will need to apply for permission in advance.
 This means that overseas migrant workers who are looking to work in the UK, even for the same employer, will need to obtain a visa.
 Equally, as the prospective UK employer of existing overseas migrant workers, you will need to have in place a valid sponsor licence to facilitate this process.